We may earn commission from affiliate links →

 Countries that don’t often make the big travel lists are often the most rewarding.
 Why?
-Because they are untouched, they are not geared up for mass tourism, and that makes them more traditional, cultural, and authentic.
+Because they are untouched, they are not geared up for mass tourism, making them more traditional, cultural, and authentic.
 This is real travel!

-Bosnia and Herzegovina is a safe country to visit – it’s important to point that fact out.
-There was a war after the breakup of Yugoslavia in the 90s which devastated the country and its people.
-Since that time, Bosnia & Herzegovina has been slowly recovering and is now a peaceful and beautiful destination to visit.
+Bosnia and Herzegovina is a safe country to visit – it’s important to point out that fact.
+Yes, after Yugoslavia’s breakup in the 90s, a war devastated the country and its people.
+Since then, Bosnia and Herzegovina has been slowly recovering and is now a peaceful and beautiful destination to visit.

 Where Is Bosnia And Herzegovina?